mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-01-20-kernel-patch-and-compile-the-ubuntu-way.md

 [~/linux]$ yes '' | make oldconfig
 ```

 Omit the yes ' ' | part and this will run you through the new options, prompting you for the usual y/n/m responses.
 You can now edit the .config file to customise/optimise your kernel or go straight to compiling and creating the deb files.
-While editing the .config file, I highly recommend setting CONFIG\_DEBUG\_INFO=n to stop the *dbg* package being generated (unless you have a use case for it) and CONFIG\_MODULES=y
+While editing the .config file, I highly recommend setting **CONFIG\_DEBUG\_INFO=n** to stop the *dbg* package being generated (unless you have a use case for it) and **CONFIG\_MODULES=y**

-*an easy and interactive method for editing the .config file. but requires ncurses is to type:
+For an easy and interactive method for editing the .config file. but requires ncurses is to type:
 ```
 [~/linux]$ make menuconfig
 ```

 and go through the trees and select away

-**STEP TWO: Compile and make packages.**
+### Compile and make packages.

 Compiling and creating the .deb packages is a relatively straight forward one liner.
 But there are some important options and alternatives as well as caveats and work arounds.
 I will go through some here that fall within my workflow that I'm explaining here.